 - Consultee on Planning Applications within Canvey Island

-Town Centre Planters and Hanging Baskets
+- Town Centre Planters, Hanging Baskets and Festive Lighting

 - Planters at Jones Corner, Eastern Esplanade, Ferry Road and Canvey Way